xuanyan0x7c7/2048/README.md

 # BQ 2048
-Mix tiles when one is divided by another
+Mix tiles when one divides another

 Made just for fun.
 [Play it here!](http://superacidxy.github.io/2048/)